 Read review: Salomon S/Lab Shift MNC

 Black Diamond Helio 180

 Among ultralight bindings, the Black Diamond Helio 180 is our favorite.
 It is a proven design, durable, and gave us no troubles.
 The heels adjust for different boots (and you can get the same performance in an even lighter package if you give up length adjustment; check out the Black Diamond Helio 145), and all the limited functions work as advertised.
-Finally, Black Diamond's branding, customer service, and distribution network mean that these bindings are widely available and readily serviced.
+Finally, Black Diamond's branding, customer service, and distribution network mean that these bindings are widely available and readily serviced in North America.
 All lightweight gear is subject to issues.
 Having excellent support is crucial.

 Read review: Black Diamond Helio 180